About Our Ratings

 Rachel Pang graduated from the University of Hong Kong in 1999.
 She earned her LLM from the University of Toronto in 2003.
 In addition to her career as an intellectual property lawyer, Rachel is dedicated to protecting the environment.

 Fai Hui is a certified horticulturist, organic farmer and rooftop farming specialist.
 He is the founder of Wildroots Organic Farm.
-Prior to his current career, he managed multinational Business Process Reengineering (BPR) projects in the technology and finance sectors.
+Prior to his current career, he was the Asia region Business Transformation Manager at a multinational and worked at a private equity fund.
 He graduated with distinction from the University of Toronto (Economics and Philosophy) and earned a law degree from the University of British Columbia.

 If you have any questions or suggestions, you can email us at: firstname.lastname@example.org